ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 | `02 09` | Special 10            |
 | `03 00` | Super                 |

+Anything beginning with `04` describes miscellaneous assets such as projectiles.

-For Gnu, if a pair of bytes begins with `10`, `11`, `12`, or `13`, these are his Gatling mode sprites.
+For Gnu, these describe his Footsies mode sprites.
+If a pair of bytes begins with `10`, `11`, `12`, or `13`, these are his Gatling mode sprites.

-After these two bytes, another two bytes indicate how many frames this animation consists of.
-Then, the hitboxes, hurtboxes, etc. are detailed in order of left, top, width, and height.
+After these two bytes, another two bytes indicate how many different sprites this animation consists of.

+For each sprite, the first 4 pairs of bytes are the location of the asset on the sprite sheet, in order of leftmost pixel, uppermost pixel, width and height.
+Then, the boxes are described.

 | Number  | Box Type                             |
 |:-------:|:-------------------------------------|